hdShang/arxiv-daily/docs/cs-RO/2025-11-17/papers/251113042v1-app-a-post-processing-algorithm-for-robots-with-bidirectional-shortc.md

 ---
 layout: default
-title: APP: A* Post-Processing Algorithm for Robots with Bidirectional Shortcut and Path Perturbation
+title: "APP: A* Post-Processing Algorithm for Robots with Bidirectional Shortcut and Path Perturbation"
 ---

 # APP: A* Post-Processing Algorithm for Robots with Bidirectional Shortcut and Path Perturbation